 In many ways, you get what you pay for when it comes to running sunglasses.

-But a more expensive pair of sunglasses will be much more comfortable, and the lens will offer higher performance.
+If you’re looking for the best running sunglasses, though, you’ll have to be prepared to pay more.
+A more expensive pair of sunglasses will be much more comfortable, and the lens will offer higher performance.
 Perhaps you’ll even be more inclined to care for your sunglasses better when you know how much money you’ve invested in them.

 How do I prevent scratches on my sunglasses?